-What does each flower symbolize?
+Know the language of flowers!
 Which flowers represent love, hope, healing, loss, and good luck?
 See the Almanac’s complete list of Flower Meanings.
-Whether you are picking out a flower bouquet for Mother’s Day or a wedding or planting a garden, discover the secret language of flowers where each flower has hidden meanings.
+Whether you are picking out a flowers for a holiday gift, a wedding bouquet, or even a garden, reference the language of flowers where each flower has hidden meanings.

 The History of Flower Meanings